-You can track dual masthead claims within a claim’s Information screen.
+You can track dual masthead claims within a claim's Information screen.
 Dual masthead claims are claims filed on dual masthead policies.
 A dual masthead policy is a policy that has two insurance companies listed on the declaration.
 Dual masthead policies allow for insurance companies to sell coverages that they don’t typically support by combining insurance from two separate companies on one policy.
 For example, an insured wants to purchase both Theft coverage and Personal Liability coverage.
 Insurer A sells Theft coverage, but doesn’t sell Personal Liability coverage.
 Insurer B sells Personal Liability coverage, but doesn’t sell Theft coverage.
 Insurer A and Insurer B combine their insurance on one policy for the insurer, forming a dual masthead policy.
-If a claim is filed on this policy, it becomes a dual masthead claim.
+If a claim is filed on this policy, it becomes a dual masthead claim and both Insurers will be liable for the payment.

 To track dual masthead claims, access the desired claim and: